guysante/guysante/README.md

 - 👋 Hi, I’m @guysante
 - 👀 I’m interested in learning new stuff
-- 🌱 I’m currently learning typescript and cordova
+- 🌱 I’m currently learning Tailwind
-- 💞️ I’m looking to collaborate on nothing (at the moment)
+- 💞️ I’m looking to collaborate on elaborate projects that let me explore
 - 📫 How to reach me ...

 <!---